ethereum-optimism/optimism-tutorial/hardhat/README.md

    sudo npm install -g yarn hardhat
    ```

-6. Log out and log back in to refresh the group information.
+6. Log out and log back in to complete the Docker installation (required).

-### Start an Optimistic Ethereum Server
+### Start an Optimistic Ethereum Node

 This process downloads, compiles, and builds an Optimistic Ethereum network.
 Note that it takes a long time.